 Parents being over-critical

-Some parents may be over critical with their children, that whatever criticism is handed out is constructive.
-It’s easy for parents to criticise, they become impatient because they want the job done quickly, or simply because their child fails to grasp things they’re being told the first time.
+Some parents may be over critical with their children, that whatever criticism they hand out is constructive.
+It’s easy for parents to become impatient and being impatient can lead to being over-critical.
+Perhaps it’s because their child fails to grasp things they’re being told the first time.

-The odd time may even be considered normal, but when a parent continually criticises and becomes overly critical, without giving their child any credit, that’s when they know their parenting is toxic.
-Perhaps it’s not something we all equate.
+The odd time may even be considered normal, but when a parent continually criticises and becomes overly critical, without giving their child any credit, that’s when parenting becomes toxic.

 In a child’s formative years, their brains are like sponges.
-What we tell them will eventually stick, become their inner voice, therefore it’s important we keep reinforcing positive words and actions.
+What we tell them will stick and become their inner voice, therefore it’s important we keep reinforcing positive words and actions.

 Words that hurt

-Parents may get angry from time to time, but in the longer term, parents’ tone and language and towards each other, will define how their children respond back.
+Parents may get angry from time to time, but a parent’s tone and language, will define how their children respond back.
 When parents regularly use raised voices and words that instill fear into their children, it’s usual that their actions will follow the same pattern.

 Children need to be loved, connected and feel supported.
-From my experience, a parent needs to change when children begin to feel threatened, fearful and scared.
+A parent needs to change when children begin to feel threatened, fearful and scared.

 Other toxic parenting behaviour might include:

 Children get used to the way they’re parented, so they’re not always consciously aware that their parents’ parenting is in fact toxic.
-But as the adult now, if how you’ve been parented falls into one of the above categories, these ways will now need to be changed.
+But as the adult, if the way you’ve been parented falls into one of the above categories, then you’ve been subject to toxic abuse.

-If parents aren’t capable of changing, or don’t want to change, sadly, distancing ourselves is often the only way to do it.
+If parents aren’t capable of changing, or don’t want to change, children emotionally distancing themselves is what they need to do.